 Now we come to the album whose 40th birthday we celebrate this year, The Dreaming.
 Kate began work on it shortly after the 1980 release of Never For Ever, and, for the first time, acted as sole producer.

 What makes The Dreaming such a brilliant album?
 With a track list of ten songs, no two songs sound even remotely alike.
 The variation of arrangements, musical choices, and use of instruments is not only effective, but truly astonishing.
-Perhaps even more impressive is the range of topics she has written about, often from the perspective of the characters in the songs, rather than from her own, first-person experiences.
-The overall result is an album of remarkable creativity — and from a 24-year-old — presented with moments of unnerving power, romantic longing, and even humor.
+Perhaps even more impressive is the range of topics she has written about, often from the perspective of the characters within the songs, rather than from her own, first-person experiences.
+The overall result is an album of remarkable creativity — and from a 24-year-old — presenting musical moments of unnerving power, romantic longing, and even humor.

 Several highlights include:

-“There Goes A Tenner” — A rare bit of jaunty fun from Kate, narrating a bank robbery that goes wrong.
+“There Goes A Tenner” — A rare bit of jaunty fun from Kate, as part of a bank robbery scheme that goes wrong.
 Her character here details the plans to her fellow robbers, but warns, “I’m having dreams of things not going right/Let’s leave in plenty of time tonight…”

 “Pull Out The Pin” — What could be more diametrically opposed to “There Goes A Tenner” than this song, a nightmarish account of war, as seen from the perspective of a Viet Cong warrior stalking an American soldier through the jungle, almost mocking how out-of-place and unfamiliar the American is in such an environment (seriously, who else would ever even think of such a scenario for a song?)Kate’s blood-curdling refrain, “I Love Life! (pull out the pin)” raises the tension up to an almost unbearable degree.